 A couple of months back a stumbled upon a tiny excerpt in Monocle magazine about the production of honey in Paris.
 I was astounded.
 Paris?
 Really?

-We brought honey over with us when we moved back to the U.S. and have been hording it like gold (along with our foie gras!).
-I recently found a hyper-local honey producer who has bees in the hills above Berkeley, Albany and Oakland – it is very good stuff and I love supporting local growers, but now I am intrigued about Paris.
+We brought honey over with us when we moved back to the U.S. and have been hoarding it like gold (along with our foie gras!).
+I recently found a hyper-local honey producer who has bees in the hills above Berkeley, Albany, and Oakland – it is very good stuff and I love supporting local growers, but now I am intrigued about Paris.

 On my next trip to Paris coming up in the Fall, I am definitely going to be on the hunt for Parisian honey!

 While I was doing my research, because I was fascinated by this topic, I found the following interesting facts.